 In general, hybrids have been designed to have a larger sweet spot on the clubface.
 It means that even the least experienced players can hit a fresh approach shot more often than not.

-There are also great for approach shots as the higher loft means your ball probably would skip off the green – instead of landing downwards with hopefully a touch of backspin to bring it to a quick stop.
+There are also great for approach shots as the higher loft means your ball probably would skip off the green.
+This is happening instead of landing downwards with hopefully a touch of backspin to bring it to a quick stop.

 In a tight lie with no room to swing, the fairway wood clubface is designed to slide over the ground, get your ball out of the rough without digging into the turf.